 This is why she turned to an ally after being tired of resisting the taunts of the other children.
 This was her best friend.
 They armed themselves with posters that said “friends, not abusers,” so that the board of directors of the school heard them once and for all.

 They couldn’t deny the existence of the problem, now that it was so evident.
-The answer was clear: we can’t do anything.
+The school’s answer was clear: we can’t and won’t do anything.

 This action was the last straw for Bethany’s parents.
 Aware of the problem, they contacted the school, hoping that members of staff could take care of their daughter.

-But that was not enough either.
+Bethany’s parents expressed their worries to the school, but still, the administrators did nothing.
 Statements from the school confirm this.
-According to the school, they were aware of the problem before that last day of Bethany’s and her friend’s protests, but didn’t know how to handle it.
+According to the school, they were aware of the problem before that last day of Bethany’s and her friend’s protests but didn’t know how to handle it.

 They never imagined the suffering that the school bullies were inflicting on Bethany.

-So, after Bethany saw how they ignored her complaint, she had probably already made her mind up when she went back home.
+Bethany saw how they ignored her complaint.
+She had probably already made her mind up by the time she got back home.
 She knew that her stepfather kept a gun and used it to end her life.